 One of the sectors Australia is set to shine in is solar-plus-storage for both residential and commercial and industrial (C&I) installations.
 BNEF forecasts residential and C&I battery storage systems to make up approximately 25% of installations by 2030.
 The drivers of this massive uptake?
 Customers want the energy independence and security that can only be provided by a complete home solar and storage system.

 So, it comes as no surprise that Tesla recently announced it has reached over 250,000 installations of its Powerwall.
-Tesla tweeted about the milestone from its Solar handle on social media:

 So why is the energy storage decade upon us now?
 BNEF cites the continuing fall of battery costs in combination with the “surging” penetration of renewable resources like solar.
 This two-punch combo makes energy storage, particularly battery storage a “compelling flexible resource in many power systems.”